autowarefoundation/autoware/ros/src/util/packages/autoware_launcher/README.md

 # Autoware Launcher

-Autoware Launcher is a tool to launch Autoware easily.
-Developers can save the nodes and their parameters as profile.
-Users can use same configuration by loading profile.
+Autoware Launcher is designed to help users and developers to launch sets of nodes and its parameters.
+The profiles are stored in files that can be shared with other users, or used to quickly launch different set-ups in a breeze.

 <img src="./documents/demos/images/rosbag02.png" style="width:42%;">
 <img src="./documents/demos/images/rosbag05.png" style="width:56%;">